Italian Style Beans and Rice with Sausage is an easy one-pan meal that’s full of flavor that’s ready in 30 minutes!

 - Serve with rice on top and garnish!

-This serves four people with anywhere from 1/4 to 1/2 cup rice per person.
-You could also use cooked cauliflower rice to cut down on the carbs.
+This serves four people, depending on their appetite.
+You could use cooked cauliflower rice to cut down on the carbs.

 Serve this with: